ome/omero-documentation/developers/Omero/Cpp.rst

 Notes for Visual Studio users
 -----------------------------

-The SConstruct build file in :ref:`OmeroCpp <developers/Omero/Cpp>` defines a target "msproj" which can be used to generate an MS VS project and solution.
+The SConstruct build file in |OmeroCpp| defines a target "msproj" which can be used to generate an MS VS project and solution.
 There is also a similarly named ant target: